Bitcoin Elliott Wave Trading Strategies

-Bitcoin profitable trade from 43,000 to the next level 45,000.
+Bitcoin Profitable trading from 43,000 to the next level 45,000.
 Now we wait for a Long trade Set-Up at 45k with a Classic TradingLevel pattern across this level.

 As with any investment opportunity there is a risk of making losses on investments that Trading Lounge expresses opinions on.